doc4d/4d-web-studio/docs/design-webforms/components.md

 ![alt-text](img/matrix-orientation.png)

-- **Horizontal**: stylebox components are displayed in horizontal order
+- **Horizontal**: stylebox components are ordered horizontally and a horizontal scrollbar is automatically displayed if necessary.
-- **Vertical** (default): stylebox components are displayed in vertical order and a vertical scrollbar is automatically displayed if necessary
+- **Vertical** (default): stylebox components are ordered vertically order and a vertical scrollbar is automatically displayed if necessary.

-- with vertical orientation, stylebox components are displayed vertically and, if the height of the matrix component is not sufficient to display all the styleboxes, a vertical scrolling is automatically proposed.

-In a matrix with horizontal orientation, stylebox components are displayed horizontally and, if the height of the matrix component is not sufficient to display all the styleboxes, a vertical scrolling is automatically proposed.

-By defaut, a matrix is orient
+To display a

 ## Server-side reference